DazzaJay/FS22-Australian-License-Plates/README.md

 And the licensePlatesUS_diffuse.dds & licensePlatesUS_normal.dds files in the following directory:
 FS22_WesternAustralia.zip\xml\maps\licensePlates\Textures

-NOTE: If no traffic cars spawn, your files are in the incorrect directory and more experimentation will be needed to fix it.
+ℹ️ NOTE: If no traffic cars spawn, your files are in the incorrect directory and more experimentation will be needed to fix it.

-### - If you know how to make the paths simpler to use and implement, please drop the information on: https://github.com/DazzaJay/FS22-Australian-License-Plates/discussions
+### - ⚠️ If you know how to make the paths simpler to use and implement, please drop the information on: https://github.com/DazzaJay/FS22-Australian-License-Plates/discussions

 # DONE: